Tests for non-small cell lung cancer

 Mediastinoscopy: A small cut is made in the front of the neck and a thin, hollow, lighted tube is inserted behind the sternum (breast bone) and in front of the windpipe to look at the area.
 Instruments can be passed through this tube to take tissue samples from the lymph nodes along the windpipe and the major bronchial tube areas.
-Looking at the samples under a microscope can show whether cancer cells are present.
+Looking at the samples under a microscope can show if they have cancer cells.

 Thoracoscopy can be done to find out if cancer has spread to the spaces between the lungs and the chest wall, or to the linings of these spaces.
 It can also be used to sample tumors on the outer parts of the lungs as well as nearby lymph nodes and fluid, and to assess whether a tumor is growing into nearby tissues or organs.
 This procedure is not often done just to diagnose lung cancer, unless other tests such as needle biopsies are unable to get enough samples for the diagnosis.

 Thoracoscopy is done in the operating room while you are under general anesthesia (in a deep sleep).
 A small cut (incision) is made in the side of the chest wall.
 (Sometimes more than one cut is made.)
-The doctor then inserts a thin, lighted tube with a small video camera on the end through the incision to view the space between the lungs and the chest wall.
-Using this, the doctor can see potential cancer deposits on the lining of the lung or chest wall and remove small pieces of tissue to be looked at under the microscope.
+The doctor then puts a thin, lighted tube with a small video camera on the end through the incision to view the space between the lungs and the chest wall.
+Using this, the doctor can see possible cancer deposits on the lining of the lung or chest wall and remove small pieces of tissue for examination.
 (When certain areas can’t be reached with thoracoscopy, the surgeon may need to make a larger incision in the chest wall, known as a thoracotomy.)

 Lab tests of biopsy and other samples

 The results of these tests are described in a pathology report, which is usually available within about a week.
 If you have any questions about your pathology results or any diagnostic tests, talk to your doctor.
-If needed, you can get a second opinion of your pathology report by having your tissue samples sent to a pathologist at another lab recommended by your doctor.
+If needed, you can get a second opinion of your pathology report by having your tissue samples sent to a pathologist at another lab.

-For this test, very thin slices of the sample are attached to glass microscope slides.
-The samples are then treated with special proteins (antibodies) designed to attach only to a specific substance found in certain cancer cells.
-If the patient’s cancer cells contain that substance, the antibody will attach to the cells.
-Chemicals are then added so that antibodies attached to the cells change color.
+For this test, very thin slices of the samples are attached to glass microscope slides.
+The samples are then treated with special proteins (antibodies) that attach only to a specific substance found in certain cancer cells.
+If the cancer cells have that substance, the antibody will attach to the cells.
+Chemicals are then added so that antibodies change color.
 The doctor who looks at the sample under a microscope can see this color change.

-For example, the epidermal growth factor receptor (EGFR) is a protein that sometimes appears in high amounts on the surface of cancer cells and helps them grow.
-Some newer anti-cancer drugs that target EGFR seem to work best against lung cancers with certain changes in the EGFR gene, which are more common in certain groups, such as non-smokers, women, and Asians.
+- The epidermal growth factor receptor (EGFR) is a protein that sometimes appears in high amounts on the surface of cancer cells and helps them grow.
+Some drugs that target EGFR seem to work best against lung cancers with certain changes in the EGFR gene, which are more common in certain groups, such as non-smokers, women, and Asians.
 But these drugs don’t seem to be as helpful in patients whose cancer cells have changes in the KRAS gene.
 Many doctors now test for changes in genes such as EGFR and KRAS to determine if these newer treatments are likely to be helpful.

-About 5% of NSCLCs have been found to have a rearrangement in a gene called ALK.
+- About 5% of non-small cell lung cancers (NSCLCs) have a change in a gene called ALK.
 This change is most often seen in non-smokers (or light smokers) who have the adenocarcinoma subtype of NSCLC.
-Doctors may test cancers for changes in the ALK gene to see if a drug (such as crizotinib) that targets this change may help them.
+Doctors may test cancers for changes in the ALK gene to see if drugs that target this change may help them.

-About 1% to 2% of NSCLCs have a rearrangement in the ROS1 gene, which might make the tumor respond to the targeted drug crizotinib.
+- About 1% to 2% of NSCLCs have a rearrangement in the ROS1 gene, which might make the tumor respond to certain targeted drugs.
 A similar percentage have a rearrangement in the RET gene.
 Certain drugs that target cells with RET gene changes might be options for treating these tumors.

-Blood tests are not used to diagnose lung cancer.
-But they can help to get a sense of a person’s overall health; for example, to see if a person is healthy enough to have surgery.
+Blood tests are not used to diagnose lung cancer, but they can help to get a sense of a person’s overall health.
+For example, they can be used to help determine if a person is healthy enough to have surgery.

-A complete blood count (CBC) determines whether your blood has normal numbers of various cell types.
+A complete blood count (CBC) looks at whether your blood has normal numbers of different types of blood cells.
 For example, it can show if you are anemic (have a low number of red blood cells), if you could have trouble with bleeding (due to a low number of blood platelets), or if you are at increased risk for infections (because of a low number of white blood cells).
 This test will be repeated regularly if you are treated with chemotherapy, because these drugs can affect blood-forming cells of the bone marrow.

 Blood chemistry tests can help spot abnormalities in some of your organs, such as the liver or kidneys.
-For example, if cancer has spread to the liver and bones, it may cause abnormal levels of certain chemicals in the blood, such as a higher than normal level of lactate dehydrogenase (LDH).
+For example, if cancer has spread to the liver and bones, it may cause abnormal levels of certain chemicals in the blood, such as a high level of lactate dehydrogenase (LDH).